Gretsch: 1950s & 1960s

+In 1954, Webster suggested adding the sparkle finishes from Gretsch drums onto their guitars, resulting in the Gretsch Sparkle Jet.
+He was also inspired by the American cars of the era in introducing new finishes to their guitars.

 During this time, Chet Atkins became an endorser of Gretsch and they sold guitars with Atkins' name on the pickguard.
+Atkins' endorsement, along with the use of Gretsch guitars by rock n roll artists such as Eddie Cochran and Duane Eddy, helped increase sales of Gretsch guitars.

+After The Beatles first appearance on the Ed Sullivan Show, Gretsch sales soared overnight, due to George Harrison playing a Gretsch Country Gentleman for the performance.

 Sale to Baldwin, Gretsch family regains interest

 Fred Gretsch never found a suitable successor, and in 1967 Gretsch was sold to Baldwin Pianos, becoming a subsidiary of that firm.
 Mid-1969, Baldwin moved Gretsch instrument manufacturing operations from Brooklyn to a plant in DeQueen, Arkansas.

 In 1983, Baldwin's holding company and several of its subsidiaries were forced into bankruptcy.
 At the time it was the largest bankruptcy ever, with a total debt of over $9 billion.
 In 1984, former Baldwin CEO Richard Harrison bought the Baldwin music divisions and brought back former Gretsch employee, Duke Kramer, to run the Gretsch division.

-In 1985, the Gretsch company once again came under the leadership of the Gretsch family when Fred W. Gretsch, great grandson of Friedrich and nephew of Fred Gretsch Jr, assumed presidency of the company.
+In 1985, the Gretsch company once again came under the leadership of the Gretsch family when Fred W. Gretsch, great-grandson of Friedrich and nephew of Fred Gretsch Jr, assumed presidency of the company.
 The first Gretsch guitars after Fred W Gretsch became president were released in 1988.
 They were a series of Traveling Wilburys commemorative guitars, which bore little resemblance to prior Gretsch models.
 In 1989, Gretsch restarted large-scale production of new guitars based on classic Gretsch models.

+In 1999, the Bigsby Electric Guitars brand was sold to Gretsch.
+In 2019, Gretsch sold the Bigsby brand to Fender.

-FMIC control
+Fender control

 In late 2002, Gretsch and the Fender Musical Instruments Corporation reached an agreement giving Fender control over marketing, production, and distribution of guitars, with the Gretsch family retaining ownership of the company.